 Sheryl Chan

-Thank you so much for your support as always, Carrie, I appreciate it tremendously 🙂 I am sorry to hear that you are in so much pain.
-I think many healthy people don’t realise that the resources I listed, that are meant for post-surgery, are also applicable to ‘regular’ chronic illness people, just because we’re in that much pain daily, too.
+Thank you so much for your support as always, Carrie — I appreciate it tremendously 🙂 I’m sorry to hear that you’re in so much pain.
+Many healthy people don’t realize that the resources I listed for post-surgery are just as helpful for those living with chronic illness, since our daily pain levels can be similar.
 Sending hugs to you.
-And yes, I needed a break from the giveaways… They are TOO MUCH work and always cause be to burnout and flare and have anxiety attacks hahaha!
-When I’m up for it, I’ll be sure to host one again.
+And yes, I definitely needed a break from the giveaways — they’re too much work and always cause me to burn out and flare up 😅 When I’m up for it, I’ll be sure to host one again.